 The monitoring plan and the current implementation of the monitoring plan have limitations, but we are not aware of any other large-scale monitoring of hatchery genetic effects on natural populations that has been developed or implemented.
 The monitoring plan has been extensively reviewed by science and genetic experts (e.g., ISAB and genetic expert panel) and has been adapted based on evaluation of reviews.
 One of the challenges associated with longterm genetic monitoring is changes in genetic techniques.
 Over the years, upper Columbia hatchery evaluations have utilized allozyme, microsatellite, and SNP markers making direct comparisons of results problematic.
 Adding larger sample sizes to the M&E program may be appropriate when final analyses or specific issues need resolution, but interim evaluations may not need such level of precision, particularly if new and more powerful techniques are available for future monitoring work.
-The monitoring plan also lacks monitoring of adaptive genetic diversity.
-The SNP markers associated with adaptive traits have been discovered and developed for run-timing (Prince et al. 2017, Narum et al. 2018, Thompson et al. 2020) and male age at maturity (McKinney et al. 2020, McKinney et al. 2021) and could be used to evaluate the impacts of hatchery propagation on allele frequencies at these markers.
+The monitoring plan lacks monitoring of adaptive genetic diversity that utilize genetic techniques.
+SNP markers associated with adaptive traits have been discovered and developed (e.g., run-timing, Hess et al. 2016; Micheletti et al. 2018; anadromy/residency, Pearse et al. 2014) and could be used to evaluate the impacts of hatchery propagation on allele frequencies at these markers.
 Surprisingly, instead of having polygenic associations with important traits, some of these adaptive traits are associated with single gene regions with only a few variant alleles (Ford et al. 2020).
 Under this simpler system, variability can be rapidly lost from a population.
-Monitoring of allele frequencies of these few available marker-trait associations may be important for those traits but also would serve as model data for other undiscovered marker-trait associations that may have a similar genetic architecture.
+Monitoring allele frequencies of these few available marker-trait associations may be important for those traits but also would serve as model data for other undiscovered marker-trait associations that may have a similar genetic architecture.
 The full PUD monitoring and evaluation plan includes many additional metrics that help evaluate adaptive traits (see other chapters in this report), including straying, productivity, age at maturity, size at age, run and spawn time, spawn distribution, and PNI.
 Evaluating genetic and other metrics together would provide the most comprehensive means of evaluating the hatchery programs, but it is unclear how additional metrics would influence adaptive management decisions.